-Mr. Harris founded the firm’s Startup Speaker Series, which educates entrepreneurs on the legal issues they will face over the lifetimes of their startups.
+Tim is the managing partner of our Palo Alto office.
+Tim founded our ScaleUp Speaker Series, an ongoing, nine-session series designed to educate entrepreneurs on the legal issues they will face over the lifetimes of their startups.

-Prior to practicing law, Mr. Harris designed, programmed, and implemented software systems for clients in the financial services industry.
+As a computer scientist prior to becoming a lawyer, Tim designed, programmed, and implemented software systems for clients in the financial services industry.

 Mr. Harris was named the Richard H. Holton Teaching Fellow by the Lester Center for Entrepreneurship at the Haas School of Business at the University of California, Berkeley in 2012.